nyxlib/nyx-stream/README.md

 # Nyx Stream

-The Nyx Node project introduces a protocol, backward-compatible with INDI 1.7, for controlling astronomical hardware.
+The `Nyx` project introduces a protocol, backward-compatible with INDI 1.7, for controlling astronomical hardware.
 It enhances INDI by supporting multiple independent nodes, each with its own embedded protocol stack.
-The nodes can communicate via an MQTT broker, a Redis cache (low latency streams) or directly over TCP, offering flexibility and scalability for distributed systems.
+Nodes can communicate via an [MQTT](https://mqtt.org/) broker, a [Redis](https://redis.io/) cache (data streams) or directly over TCP, offering flexibility and scalability for distributed systems.

 This is the repository of the Redis-based stream server for the Nyx ecosystem.